 Memory cards are the “film” for your digital camera.
+Quality is important.
 You don’t want to have a card failure and lose your important photos.
 A reliable brand is important.

 The Very Short List:

 There are other good brands but these two are very popular with working professionals due to their high reliability.
 I have had other brands fail but I’ve never had a Lexar or SanDisk memory card fail.
-Be sure you get the right kind of card for your camera.
+Be sure you get the right kind of card (CF, SD, and others) for your camera.

 How Much Memory?